drunkbatya/DrunkPC/README.md

 # DrunkPC

+## Emulator
+You can try it out on web emulator: [https://drunkbatya.github.io/DrunkPC](https://drunkbatya.github.io/DrunkPC/) Emulator idea is inspired by [@alemorf](https://github.com/alemorf)

 ## About

 This is a simple Zilog Z80-based portable computer consists of only 7 chips.
 It was a my childhood's dream - to make my own computer, to get the answer for question "how does it works?".